kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 ## Overview of Tutorial

 We're going to make an app called "Colorwaves".
-It well let you control the color of your screen purely from your voice.
+It will let you control the color of your screen purely from your voice.

 Prerequisites:

 * Android Studio 3.2
 * Android physical or virtual devices API 27
-* Google Cloud
+* Google Cloud Account

 ## Starter Code

 If you do not have the starter code android files, please follow the steps to make the base application.
 If you have the code, import it as a project in Android Studio and feel free to move to the next section.

-1. Make a new project called Colorwaves
+**Step 1:** Make a new project called Colorwaves

-2. Select Basic Activity
+**Step 2:** Select Basic Activity

-3. Make a class called **GoogleCredentialsInterceptor** using the code below:
+**Step 3:** Make a class called **GoogleCredentialsInterceptor** using the code below:

 ```java